 We're not kidding.
 You should be frightened of bikes in this country.
 It's nothing like bikes in your own country.
 They are EVERYWHERE here.
 In the countryside, they will be on their own neatly laid and separate bike paths, so there you're pretty safe.
 But not in the cities.

 And worse, most cyclists in cities think that a red traffic light is just for cars.
 So no guarantee they'll stop for you when you try to cross, even if your light is green.
-On top of that, they are masters at carrying high loads of cargo on their bikes, and kids, and people, while they go at racing speeds.
+On top of that, they are masters at carrying high loads of cargo on their bikes, plus kids, and other people, all while they go at racing speeds.
 They aren't amateurs.

 Ask any foreigner who has been here.
 They'll tell you it's true.
 Always look twice before you cross any street, and then look again, maybe just one more time.
 We're serious, We've heard visitors say they are more afraid of bikes than of cars in Amsterdam.
 We get that.